flauwekeul/honeycomb/README.md

         return this.orientation.toUpperCase() === ORIENTATIONS.POINTY
     }
     ```
+8. Add logger that "renders" a grid using `console.log`.
+10. Overwrite `Grid#sort` so it can sort by 1 or more dimensions, ascending/descending (and also accepts a custom comparator)?
+11. Add `Grid.union`, `Grid.subtract`, `Grid.intersect` and `Grid.difference` (or maybe as prototype methods?).
+[More info](https://www.sketchapp.com/docs/shapes/boolean-operations/).
 5. Use JSFiddle for better examples.
 7. Shiny github.io pages 😎
 3. Maybe add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
 Might be a problem that needs solvin' in the view (and not in Honeycomb).
+9. Maybe `Honeycomb.Grid.createFactory` should accept a prototype (like `Honeycomb.Hex.createFactory` does) that requires a hex factory and enables creating a custom grid factory.
+4. Investigate how instance properties are set vs prototype properties.
+When creating a custom hex it should be possible to set properties that are copied when creating new hexes and properties that only exist in the prototype.
+Similar to how [stampit](https://github.com/stampit-org/stampit) solves this.

 ### Refactorings